 Oxygen molecules are left over and the plant "breathes" them out into the atmosphere.

 Each type of plant requires a different combination of water, air, sunlight, and chlorophyll to photosynthesize the amount of energy it requires.
-When that balance is right for the plant, it will look healthy, vibrant, and strong.
+When that balance is right for the plant it will look healthy, vibrant, and strong.
 This is why it's important for plants to be growing in their natural habitat.
-All the resources they need are there - not too little, not too much.
+All the resources they need are there—not too little, not too much.

 Problems With Photosynthesis

 When a plant is out of place or doesn't have the right balance of resources, it will be weak and will attract insects that look for weak plants to feed from.
 When you see insects attacking a plant, you pretty much know that something is wrong with the plant.
-Either it's not getting enough of a thing or it's getting too much.
+Either it's not getting enough of something or it's getting too much.